 Team spirit is important in keeping a company culture alive, without it, spending eight hours a day in the same environment can feel very monotonous.
-"You'll see a decrease in team morale, when you walk into a toxic environment you might notice people don't speak as nicely to people as they could," said Sarina Russo Job Access psychologist Tegan Charlton on Brisbane times.
+'You'll see a decrease in team morale, when you walk into a toxic environment you might notice people don't speak as nicely to people as they could,' Sarina Russo Job Access psychologist Tegan Charlton tells the Brisbane Times.

 Another warning sign is when there is a clear hierarchy in the business.
 Anyone with an important job title is locked away in their office with no interaction on the working floor.
 They don’t even know most of the employees names and you’ll notice that your colleagues run in the opposite direction when the boss takes a step out of their door.

 22. Low Pay and No Benefits

 So you accepted the job with the hope that your pay will be reviewed and eventually you’ll be entitled to a number of benefits.
 However, you’ve yet to see a single penny?
 If so, look for another employment opportunity and remember to thoroughly read through your contract before accepting your next job offer.
 A company that fails to invest in their employees will surely lose good talent.

 23. Lunch Is for Layabouts

 It comes to lunch time, but no one is getting up and taking a break; either everyone is too busy or the executives expect you to work through your lunch all the time.
 It’s so important to take a break from your work and to get some fresh air throughout the day, otherwise you will end up getting bogged down, stressed and tired which will eventually take an emotional toll on you.